awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 1. In **Provider**, type the same name you used for the build project \(for example, *MyJenkinsProviderName*\)\.
 You will use this name when you add the test action to your pipeline later in this tutorial\.
 **Note**
 This name must meet the CodePipeline naming requirements for actions\.
-For more information, see [Limits in AWS CodePipeline](limits.md)\.
+For more information, see [Quotas in AWS CodePipeline](limits.md)\.

 1. In **Build Triggers**, clear any check boxes, and then select **Poll SCM**\.
 In **Schedule**, type five asterisks separated by spaces, as follows: